patrick-gordon/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

--Super() is used to  pass any new attributes back up to the constructor of the parent object.
+-Super() is used to  pass any new attributes back up to the constructor of the parent object, also replaces explicit binding.

 ## Project Set up